You’ve got yourself a Toshiba Canvio Basics. Or Toshiba Canvio Advance or a Toshiba Slim.

 4. Click Erase.

 5. Put in a Name.
-Choose Mac OS Extended file system and GUID Partition Map.
+Choose APFS or Mac OS Extended file system and GUID Partition Map.

 6. Click on Erase to format your Toshiba drive.